turanszkij/WickedEngine/Content/Documentation/ScriptingAPI-Documentation.md

 - Component_GetObject(Entity entity) : ObjectComponent? result  -- query the object component of the entity (if exists)
 - Component_GetInverseKinematics(Entity entity) : InverseKinematicsComponent? result  -- query the IK component of the entity (if exists)
 - Component_GetSpring(Entity entity) : SpringComponent? result  -- query the spring component of the entity (if exists)
+- Component_GetSpring(Entity entity) : ScriptComponent? result  -- query the script component of the entity (if exists)

 - Component_GetNameArray() : NameComponent[] result  -- returns the array of all components of this type
 - Component_GetLayerArray() : LayerComponent[] result  -- returns the array of all components of this type